benrayfield/occamsworkspace/README.md

 (planning for startInLinux.sh to also work, but will have to include lwjgl2 linux version first)

 This includes GPU code, that should automatically work.
+If it doesnt, try replacing the lwjgl2 jar and dll (or whatever they have for linux etc).
+Java is very cross-platform already.

 <img src=https://raw.githubusercontent.com/benrayfield/occamsworkspace/main/selfContained/data/pics/2021-5-8-9a.png>